Moby: 2016–present: Recent albums and documentary

 On June 1, 2022, Moby launched his new record label, Always Centered at Night.
 He established it to sign "emerging and fascinating variety of singers to join with me in making music they might not have been able to make elsewhere."
 The first single, "Medusa", features Grammy nominated singer Aynzli Jones.

 On January 1, 2023, Moby released a two-and-a-half-hour ambient album Ambient 23.
 It was made almost exclusively with dated drum machines and synthesizers, with his "early ambient heroes" as sources of inspiration, including Brian Eno and Jean-Michel Jarre.

-On June 14, 2024, Moby released Always Centered At Night.
+On June 14, 2024, Moby released Always Centered At Night, which charted in several countries across Europe.
 Featuring vocals from several artists including Brie O'Banion on the first single released on music platforms, "We're Going Wrong", serpentwithfeet, returning to the album Lady Blackbird on the second single "Dark Days", Benjamin Zephaniah on the third single "Where Is Your Pride?", Gaidaa on "Transit", Danae, J.P.
 Bimeni, Raquel Rodriguez, Aynzli Jones, Akemi Fox, Choklate on the fourth single "Sweet Moon", India Carney on the fifth and final single, "Precious Mind", and Jose James.
 Moby released the music videos for both "Transit" and "Where is your Pride?" on YouTube in June shortly after the album released.
-Rolling Stone praised the album on Moby for his "creativity knows no boundaries".
-Moby later release a complimentary remix album in mid September titled "always centered at night (quiet home: remixes dj mix)".
-Fans would go on to say the original album is "like a sequel" to Moby's smash hit "Play" released in 1999 going on to be his most recognized album.
+Rolling Stone praised the album and Moby for his "creativity knows no boundaries".
+Moby later released a complimentary remix album in mid September titled "always centered at night (quiet home: remixes dj mix)".

+In September 2024, to celebrate the 25th anniversary of the album Play, he launched his first tour in over a decade, playing to sold-out arenas across Europe.
+The tour made stops in Manchester, London, Antwerp, Berlin, Düsseldorf, Paris and Lausanne.
+Moby stated that the main reason for the tour was not only to commemorate the anniversary of Play, but also to raise money for local animal rights organizations in all of the countries where he toured by donating all of his proceeds from the shows to the charities.

+Throughout 2024, he also collaborated with numerous artists on additional tracks, including Armin Van Buuren, Anfisa Letyago, Chris Stussy, Miss Monique, FAST BOY, Nicolas Julien and Blastoyz.

+In April 2025, Moby relaunched his MobyGratis website which allows independent filmmakers and artists free access to some of Moby’s music.
+In addition to the music being used for independent films, the new version of the website allows artists and creators the ability to download multi-tracks and make new music.
+Originally started in 2007, the new relaunch will feature an additional 500 new tracks, with more tracks to be added in the future.

+More collaborations followed in 2025, including a new version of “Natural Blues” with BLOND:ISH and Kiko Franco, “Stereo” with Goddard and Lovelle, “Lagrange Point” with Øneheart, “E After Next” with Avalon Emerson and “Lift Me Up” with Silver Panda.”